Bijan Davari

-Bijan Davari (born September 16, 1954) is an Iranian-American engineer.
+Bijan Davari (Persian: بیژن داوری) is an Iranian-American electrical engineer.
 He is an IBM Fellow and Vice President at IBM Thomas J Watson Research Center, Yorktown Hts, NY.
 His pioneering work in the miniaturization of semiconductor devices changed the world of computing.
 His research led to the first generation of voltage-scaled deep-submicron CMOS with sufficient performance to totally replace bipolar technology in IBM mainframes and enable new high-performance UNIX servers.
 As head of IBM’s Semiconductor Research Center (SRDC), he led IBM into the use of Copper interconnect, silicon on insulator (SOI), and Embedded DRAM before its rivals.
 He is a member of the U.S. National Academy of Engineering and is known for his seminal contributions to the field of CMOS technology.
 He is an IEEE Fellow, recipient of the J J Ebers Award in 2005 and IEEE Andrew S. Grove Award in 2010.
 At the present time, he leads the Next Generation Systems Area of research.

 Education

 Bijan Davari was born in Tehran, Iran, in 1954.

 He received his bachelor's degree in electrical engineering from Sharif University of Technology, Tehran, Iran, and his master's degree from Rensselaer Polytechnic Institute (RPI).
-He received his doctorate from RPI as well with a thesis on the interface behavior of semiconductor devices, and joined IBM Thomas J Watson Research Center in 1984.
+He received his doctorate from RPI in electrical engineering as well with a thesis on the interface behavior of semiconductor devices, and joined IBM Thomas J Watson Research Center in 1984.